 Emma is a director and creative practitioner based in Manchester and the artistic director of The Opera Shack.
-Following her directorial work with The Opera Shack (Carmen, Bizet and Gianni Schicchi, Puccini) Emma is currently directing and devising for Manchester Collective, Olympias Music Foundation (Making Manchester, The Adventures of Pinocchio, Dove, and Hansel and Gretel, Humperdinck), Manchester Contemporary Youth Opera and Kensington Opera (Die Fledermaus, Strauss).
+Following her directorial work with The Opera Shack (Carmen, Bizet and Gianni Schicchi, Puccini) Emma is currently directing and devising for Manchester Collective (Pierrot Lunaire, Schoenberg) Olympias Music Foundation (Making Manchester, The Adventures of Pinocchio, Dove, and Hansel and Gretel, Humperdinck), Manchester Contemporary Youth Opera and Kensington Opera (Die Fledermaus, Strauss).
 She has completed an observership on La Traviata at The Royal Opera House and is assisting Emma Jenkins as part of the National Opera Studio at Welsh National Opera this spring.
 Emma believes that accessibility of art is an invaluable tool for empowerment and emotional wellbeing.
-She has worked as a facilitator in various settings with young people and adults from differing backgrounds including Streetwise Opera, Brighter Sounds, The Irene Taylor Trust, Peshkar, TIPP, Manchester Rape Crisis, Manchester Action on Street Health, and Music Action International and is a co-founder of Musica Festival (Manchester University) designed to combat gender inequality in classical music.
+She has worked as a facilitator with young people and adults in various settings including Streetwise Opera, Brighter Sounds, The Irene Taylor Trust, TIPP, Manchester Rape Crisis, Manchester Action on Street Health, and Music Action International and is a co-founder of Musica Festival (Manchester University) designed to combat gender inequality in classical music.

 Max is a Manchester based creative and organiser.
 With The Opera Shack, he generally works behind the scenes by producing and marketing events and productions, as well as developing and identifying new areas for the company to grow.
 He graduated with a first class degree in Music with Spanish from the University of Manchester in 2018, and has recently started working as an Events Intern at the University of Manchester Student's Union.
 Max has worked with a variety of organisations including Olympias Music Foundation, Migrant Support, Kantos Chamber Choir, The University of Manchester Chorus and Ad Solem Chamber Choir.
 Max is also a published poet, and has been a prizewinner with Foyle Young Poets and Tower Poetry competitions.
 He believes that accessibility to the arts is a necessity for the wellbeing of individuals and society, and hopes to realise this belief through The Opera Shack.